xieyuheng/inet-lisp-st/README.md

 To apply this rule is to disconnect and delete `(nzero)` and `(nadd)` and reconnect newly exposed wires:

 - `( addend result )` save the wires that were connected to `(nadd)` to local variable `addend` and `result`.
-- `addend` push local variables to the stack.
+- `addend` push local variable to the stack.
-- `result` push local variables to the stack.
+- `result` push local variable to the stack.
 - `connect` take two wires from the stack and connect them.

 Example interaction: